bfox9900/CAMEL99-ITC/README.md

 CAMEL99 V2 finally has TI file access.
 The binary program is in folder DSK1 and is called CAMEL2.
 All of the loadable source files have a .F extension except the START file which is unique.

 The system boots when you load the TI-99 binary program file called DSK1.CAMEL2 with the Editor/Assembler cartridge.
 When CAMEL2 starts, it looks for a file called DSK1.START.
 If found it loads that file as source code.
 You can put any new Forth definitions in the START file that you want.
-Currently START adds the following Forth words to the dictionary:
+Currently START "INCLUDES" the following Forth words into the dictionary:
-  CELLS, CELL+, CHAR+, CHAR , [CHAR] , INCLUDE
+     INCLUDE, CELLS, CELL+, CHAR+, CHAR , [CHAR]

-It also sets the default RADIX to DECIMAL and reports that on the screen.

-NOTE: Currently there are bugs with nested INCLUDEs so don't try that inside START.
+NOTE: Nested INCLUDE files are now working in V2.0.4

 ## Loading Source Code Files
-At the console TYPE INCLUDE DSK1.TOOLS.F
-When it returns to you type WORDS and you will all the words in the Forth dictionary.
+At the console TYPE INCLUDE DSK1.TOOLS.F  -or- S" DSK1.TOOLS.F" INCLUDED When Forth returns to you type WORDS and you will all the words in the Forth dictionary.
 Press FNCT 4 (BREAK) to stop the display.
 It's that easy.

 ## Making TI Source Code Files